ellatrix/micrograd/docs/1-bigram.md

 ---
 layout: default
-title: Building a neural network from scratch in JavaScript, part 1
+title: '1.
+Building a neural network from scratch in JavaScript'
+permalink: '/'
 ---

 <aside>